ACT Extended Time Policy Update

 - All extended time test-takers must start and finish each section at the same time.
 This means that, if examinees finish a section before time is called, they must wait quietly for the time to run out before continuing on to the next section, even if they are ready to continue.
 In the ACT’s FAQ released May 2018, the testmakers announced that “if all examinees in the room are finished, then the group of examinees can move to the next test.”

 - The writing test (aka “ACT essay”) is the least affected by this change because students were never able to start it without checking in with the proctor.
 Students with time-and-a-half will continue to receive 60 minutes to complete the ACT essay.

-- For detailed information, visit ACT Accommodations.
+- For detailed information, check out our post, SAT & ACT Accommodations: An Overview with Resources, or visit ACT Accommodations.